 - 2.9.
-The Local Plan Part 1: Rushcliffe Core Strategy requires that a minimum of 400 new homes will need to be built on greenfield land around Radcliffe-on-Trent, with sites to be identified in Local Plan Part 2.
+The Rushcliffe Local Development Plan requires that a minimum of 400 new homes will need to be built on greenfield land around Radcliffe-on-Trent.
 The community has acknowledged that there is a clear need for smaller homes for younger families and older people.
-This is a key issue for the parish with nearly half of the population being in the over 49 age group.
+This is a key issue for the parish with nearly half of the population being in the over-49 age group.
 Housing delivery in the last ten years has focused on 3- and 4-bedroomed houses, and as a result there is a need to rebalance the housing mix to meet new and future demands. - 2.10.
 However, the community remains concerned about the impact that new housing on greenfield sites will have on the setting and character of their parish.
 The Plan seeks to positively address these issues.
 A number of developers and landowners are actively pursuing planning applications and pre-application discussions on a number of sites in and around the Radcliffe-on-Trent village.